PlymouthPsychology/fab-controller/docs/guide.rst

 In both manual and programmed control, the interface distinguishes
 between:

--  Target value for the weight[#grams]_  applied to each hand.
+-  Target value for the weight in grams to be applied to each hand.
 -  The actual measurements recorded by the sensor [#actualforce]_.

-.. [#actualforce] Note that the exact pressure applied to the finger will vary as a function of the contact area, and can only be estimated based on the width of the finger, but will be broadly similar between participants.
+.. [#actualforce] Note that the exact pressure applied to the finger will vary as a function of the probe size.

 Targets can be set in 'grams' for each hand[#grams]_.
 Once a target has been set